Customer satisfaction: Methodologies

 Other research and consulting firms have customer satisfaction solutions as well.
 These include A.T.
-Kearney's Customer Satisfaction Audit process, which incorporates the Stages of Excellence framework and which helps define a company’s status against eight critically identified dimensions.
+Kearney's Customer Satisfaction Audit process, which incorporates the Stages of Excellence framework and which helps define a company's status against eight critically identified dimensions.

 The Net Promoter Score (NPS) is also used to measure customer satisfaction.
 On a scale of 0 to 10, this score measures the willingness of customers to recommend a company to others.
 Despite many points of criticism from a scientific point of view, the NPS is widely used in practice.
 Its popularity and broad use have been attributed to its simplicity and its openly available methodology.

 For B2B customer satisfaction surveys, where there is a small customer base, a high response rate to the survey is desirable.
 The American Customer Satisfaction Index (2012) found that response rates for paper-based surveys were around 10% and the response rates for e-surveys (web, wap and e-mail) were averaging between 5% and 15% - which can only provide a straw poll of the customers' opinions.

 In the European Union member states, many methods for measuring impact and satisfaction of e-government services are in use, which the eGovMoNet project sought to compare and harmonize.

 These customer satisfaction methodologies have not been independently audited by the Marketing Accountability Standards Board according to MMAP (marketing metric audit protocol).

-There are many operational strategies for improving customer satisfaction but at the most fundamental level you need to understand customer expectations.
+There are many operational strategies for improving customer satisfaction but at the most fundamental level customer expectations are what need to be understood.

 Recently there has been a growing interest in predicting customer satisfaction using big data and machine learning methods (with behavioral and demographic features as predictors) to take targeted preventive actions aimed at avoiding churn, complaints and dissatisfaction.